F6ITU/K_PA_Protec/README.md

 This board was originally developed in September 2021 by Kjell LA2NI , with UltiBoard EDA.
 This repository is a « bug for bug » clone of the original Protection Board using the Opensource
 Kicad EDA.
 All these KiCad files are, consequently, the intellectual property of Kjell LA2NI.

-This port is placed under the CERN Open source/ Open hardware Licence.
+This portage (convertion/translation) is placed under the CERN Open source/ Open hardware Licence.

 Kicad is an Opensource EDA software maintained by the European Reseach Center CERN (Conseil européen pour la recherche nucléaire)